Azure-Samples/azure-search-power-skills/Vision/FormRecognizer/Readme.md

 ## Sample Skillset Integration

-In order to use this skill in a cognitive search pipeline, you'll need to add a skill definition to your skillset.
+In order to use this skill in a AI search pipeline, you'll need to add a skill definition to your skillset.
 Here's a sample skill definition for this example (inputs and outputs should be updated to reflect your particular scenario and skillset environment):

 ```json